woocommerce/woocommerce-android/docs/pull-request-guidelines.md

 * **Action**: needs design, docs, feedback, api-support, etc.
 * **Category**: accessibility, aanalytics, performance, design, dark mode, etc.

+*This list is by no means exhaustive so please choose labels that is relevant to the feature you are working on.*

 _Thank you very much for contributing to WooCommerce for Android!_